3333444n/vane-website-cms/README.md

+# Vanessa Ramirez CMS

+This is a Strapi CMS project that serves as the backend for the Vanessa Ramirez website.
+The frontend is built with Astro and can be found at [https://github.com/3333444n/vane-website](https://github.com/3333444n/vane-website).

-# 🚀 Getting started with Strapi
+## 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.